gregtozzi/w241_project/reports/README.md

 “campaigns”, MailChimp’s basic data object for representing at least one email send.
 Each campaign used a separate email tenmplate, with the appropriate variations hard-coded.
-A toy MailChimp list and template were used to prove out the MailChimp implementation.
+A toy MailChimp list and template we==re used to prove out the MailChimp implementation.
 In addition, in the live implementation, dummy addresses were added to each group that targeted the researchers, so we were reasonably confident that each group correctly received the email according to the experimental design.